syt1991/3D-multi-phase-meso-scale-modelling-of-concrete/README.md

 If useful to your research, we would appreciate a citation:<br>
-***Yutai Su, Jiaqi Zhu, Xu Long, Shaobo Kang.
+***Yutai Su, Percy M. Iyela, Jiaqi Zhu, Xujiang Chao, Shaobo Kang, Xu Long.
-"Highly efficient 3D meso-scale modeling of concrete with degraded aggregates and random pores: mesoscopic insights into volume fraction and compressive properties."
+"A Voronoi-based gaussian smoothing algorithm for efficiently generating RVEs of multi-phase composites with graded aggregates and random pores."
-XXXXXX (2023): XXXXXX.***<br>
+Materials & Design (2024): 244, 113159.***<br>
 Feel free to utilize this code.
 If any questions, please email us (suyutai@nwpu.edu.cn). <br>